Proposes tasks

 1University of Edinburgh · 2Imperial College London · 3Miniml.AI

-SCOPE initialises a Challenger, a Solver, and a Judge from the same base model.
-The Challenger and Solver are trained with GRPO; the Judge stays frozen.
-Document grounding creates an information asymmetry — the Challenger and Judge see a source document the Solver never does, so the Solver must recover what it needs through retrieval.
+Document grounding creates the information asymmetry needed for sustained self-play: the Challenger and Judge see a source document the Solver never does, so the Solver must recover what it needs through retrieval.

 | Method | Open-ended | Data-free | Reward source |